Xunnamius/next-test-api-route-handler/README.md

 This is a [dual CJS2/ES module][dual-module] package.
 That means this package exposes both CJS2 and ESM (treeshakable and non-treeshakable) entry points.

-Loading this package via `require(...)` will cause Node and Webpack to use the [CJS2 bundle][cjs2] entry point.
+Loading this package via `require(...)` will cause Node and bundlers to use the [CJS2 bundle][cjs2] entry point.
 This can reduce the efficacy of [tree shaking][tree-shaking].
 Alternatively, loading this package via `import { ... } from ...` or `import(...)` will cause Node (and other JS